-The PSD is faulted due to Zeroization service or tamper attempt and may not perform cryptographic functions.
+The PSD is faulted due to self-test failure, Zeroization service or tamper attempt and may not perform cryptographic functions.
 The only available function is Get Status in an un-authenticated way.

 In this document, only the FIPS life cycle states of the PSD are described.